 He married Rosina Cramer or Creamer of Brooklyn & New York City on Jun 23, 1858 at St. Mary's Cathedral, San Francisco, California.
 Beside his brother John Hooley, he had a sister or grandmother named Nancy Hooley who was listed in his household in Manhattan, New York City on the 1860 Federal Census.
 He and his wife took in and brought up Thomas Prendergast, Jr. as Thomas Prendergast Hooley, the son of his former partner, Tom B. Prendergast, who had died in Utica, New York in 1869.
 Thomas, Jr., was later Treasurer of Hooley's Theater in Chicago.

-His wife, two daughters, Miss Mary Hooley, and Mrs. Grace Hurlbut, and a grand-son Robert Hurlbut survived him.
+Richard's wife, two daughters (Miss Mary Hooley, and Mrs. Grace Hurlburt), and a grand-son Robert Hurlburt survived him.